therapy wellness center

 Sports Physical Therapy Residency

-Adventist Health Glendale's (AHGL) Sports Physical Therapy Residency Program focuses on providing clinical training for physical therapists that accelerates their professional development in becoming a certified clinical specialist in sports physical therapy.
+Adventist Health Glendale's Sports Physical Therapy Residency Program focuses on providing clinical training for physical therapists that accelerates their professional development in becoming a board-certified clinical specialist in sports physical therapy.
 Since our program’s initial accreditation in 2015, all of our residents have graduated and passed the sports board certification examination.

 physical-therapy-residency.jpg